-Attachment 4: Biographical Sketches of Key Personnel Include biographical sketches for persons occupying the key positions described in Attachment 3, not to exceed two pages in length per person.
-In the event that a biographical sketch is included for an identified individual not yet hired, include a letter of commitment from that person with the biographical organization and other entities and programs cited in the proposal.
+Attachment 4: Biographical Sketches of Key Personnel

+Include biographical sketches for persons occupying the key positions described in Attachment 3, not to exceed two pages in length per person.
+In the event that a biographical sketch is included for an identified individual not yet hired, include a letter of commitment from that person with the biographical sketch.